dsschneidermann/gatsby-dennis-s/src/cv/cv.md

 ## :hammer: Programming

-C<i>#</i>, SQL and Javascript are my commonly used languages, aside from that I have experience with (order of most to least): Python, F<i>#</i>, Databricks/Spark, HiveQL, R, Azure Steam Analytics, Node.js, Clojure, Elm, Go, Java and Elixir.
+C<i>#</i>, SQL and Javascript are my commonly used languages, aside from that I have experience with (order of most to least): Python, F<i>#</i>, Databricks/Spark, HiveQL, R, Azure Steam Analytics, Node.js, Clojure, Elm, Go and Java

 ## :briefcase: Consulting